 This is also another measure you can use to control who joins your meetings.
 This makes the participants wait in a meeting room until you approve each one.

-Many malicious files have incorporated Zoom into their filenames, as the popularity for this digital tool has grown.
-If downloading the app, only do so from Zooms official website, or go to Apple Store / Play Store.
+Many malicious files have incorporated Zoom into their filenames, as the popularity of this digital tool has grown.
+If downloading the app, only do so from Zoom’s official website, or go to Apple Store / Play Store.

-If you have any other tips or tricks please get in touch to let us know by email at firstname.lastname@example.org .
+If you have any other tips or tricks please get in touch to let us know by email.